babenkoivan/scout-elasticsearch-driver/README.md

 class MySearch extends SearchRule
 {
-    // This method returns an array that represents a content of bool query public function buildQueryPayload()
+    // This method returns an array that represents a content of bool query. public function buildQueryPayload()
     {
         return [